What’s more important for B2B businesses: brand building or lead generation?

 The answer will depend on many factors: your audience, your market, your growth stage, and the nature of your product or service.
 If you were looking for exact percentages, I’m afraid you won’t find them here or anywhere else (unless that place is trying to sell you PR or lead generation).

-Instead we’ll give you some food for thought on what your priorities might be.
+Instead let me give you some food for thought on what your priorities might be.
 But first, some definitions…

-We don’t really need to define lead generation, since it’s pretty self explanatory.
-Lead generation gets you leads.
+I don’t really need to define lead generation, since it’s pretty self explanatory.
+Lead generation generates leads.

 It’s also worth talking about growth marketing here.
 This is a relatively new term that encompasses a data driven, experiment-based, performance model that essentially prioritises lead gen. It experiments to find the optimum spend for different marketing channels, so that new businesses can acquire as many customers as possible for as little cost as possible.